 These Awards are a testament to the entrepreneurial spirit of our business community and derives their stature and respect by recognising the spectacular growth story of Indian entrepreneurs over the years.

 Dinner & Entertainment

 Although constituted and promoted as a primary business event, the Awards Night Ceremony is also an occasion to enjoy quality entertainment and sumptuous dinner, served to the taste of guests at their tables.
 The entertainment programme comprises cultural performances with a live band that has been a part of the ceremonies since they began in 2008.

 Masters of Ceremonies

 Television programme presenters and celebrity speakers host our Awards Nights programmes.
-TV3 ‘Campbell Live’ Host John Campbell (2009), TV 3 News Presenter Caroline Robinson (2010), Former Auckland Mayor Christine Fletcher (2012), Singer & Entertainer Jackie Clarke (2013), Celebrity Speaker Michelle A’Court (2014) and Television Sports Presenter Michelle Pickles (2015) have been among our Masters of Ceremonies.
+TV3 ‘Campbell Live’ Host John Campbell (2009), TV 3 News Presenter Caroline Robinson (2010), Former Auckland Mayor Christine Fletcher (2012), Singer & Entertainer Jackie Clarke (2013 and 2016), Celebrity Speaker Michelle A’Court (2014) and Television Sports Presenter Michelle Pickles (2015) have been among our Masters of Ceremonies.

-Former West Bengal Governor Gopal Krishna Gandhi and the Prince of Arcot Nawab Mohammed Abdul Ali were our Special Guests from overseas in 2012 and 2013.
+Our special guests from India included former West Bengal Governor Gopal Krishna Gandhi (2012), the Prince of Arcot Nawab Mohammed Abdul Ali (2013) and Former UNIDO Advisor Jebamalai Vinanchiarachi (2015).

 Businesses run by people of Indian origin in New Zealand are successful as they are a perfect amalgamation of the best business practices of the east and the west.